splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/configuration/dotnet-metrics-attributes.rst

 To enable the collection of .NET runtime and trace metrics, see :ref:`dotnet-metric-settings`.

-Runtime metrics are always collected if AlwaysOn Profiling is enabled.
+.. note:: NetRuntime metrics are always collected if memory profiling is enabled.

 .. _dotnet-runtime-metrics: